How to Manage Proteinuria

 Causes of Proteinuria

 You can also develop excess protein in the urine due to temporary conditions.
 When those arise, you can make changes to your lifestyle to fix the problem.
-Temporary causes of protein in urine include1:
+Temporary causes of protein in urine include:

 • Pregnancy